openNDS/openNDS/docs/source/compile.rst

  ndsctl status

-On most Linux distributions you can read the system message log with the command:
+On most Linux distributions you can read the last few entries for openNDS in the system message log with the command:

 .. code::

- service opennds status
+ systemctl status opennds

 OpenWrt Package
 ***************